-I actually take the time to make the distinction between “giving space”, “leaving him/her alone” and using distance to manipulate someone.
+I actually take the time to make the distinction between “giving space”, “leaving them alone” and using distance to manipulate someone.

-You can “give someone space” by balancing being close and allowing the other person his/her autonomy (maintaining contact in a way they are comfortable with).
+You can “give someone space” by balancing being close and allowing them their autonomy (maintaining contact in a way they are comfortable with).

-You can also “give someone space” by leaving him/her alone” or cutting off all lines of communication (not contacting them at all).
+You can also “give someone space” by leaving them alone” (not contacting them at all).

 Both approaches have a goal and achieve a purpose.

-The goal of balancing being close and allowing the other person his/her autonomy is to maintain the relationship, without intruding too much into the other person’s space.
+The goal of balancing being close and allowing the other person their autonomy is to maintain the relationship, without intruding too much into the other person’s space.

 The goal of leaving someone alone is to disconnect from the relationship either with the intention of reconnecting later, or not reconnecting at all — ever.

 There are many inherent problems with disconnecting from a relationship when what you really want is connection.
 Most people are either unaware of the risks, are only thinking about their “emotional survival” or just following what the “experts” say.
 Many find out about the risks when they try to reconnect with their ex.
 They find out the other person has completely disconnected and does not want to reconnect again, or the relationships has been irreparably damaged by the strain of disconnection.
 The relationship is never the same, and sometimes that “connection” is never fully recovered.

 In defense of trained experts (and I mean trained professionals like therapists), when they advice you to disconnect from the relationship, they actually mean well.
 They are thinking of your emotional well-being and trying to help alleviate the emotional anguish and pain.